herudi/vanic/npm/README.md

 - [With Router](https://codesandbox.io/s/vanic-with-router-j10svs?file=/src/index.jsx)

 ## Html-Attribute First
-In vanic, component or event and more will convert to `html-attribute`.
+In vanic, event and more will convert to `html-attribute`.

 ## Install